23andMe vs. AncestryDNA: Expert Review

 Well, the experts here at Genomelink think that everyone should find the best DNA testing kit for their needs.
-While these two DNA testing services do have some overlap, they provide different features in both the ancestry and health sections that help users accomplish different tasks.
+While these two DNA testing services do overlap, they provide different features in the ancestry and health sections that help users accomplish different tasks.
 Read our short comparison below to learn how 23andMe and Ancestry are different!

 23andMe was the first company to offer direct-to-consumer genetic DNA testing kits.
-Because of its early entry to the industry and the hype it built around the promise of genetic testing, the company has been able to amass a user database of over 10 million users.
+Because of its early entry into the industry and the hype it built around the promise of genetic testing, the company has a mass user database of over 10 million users.
 Backed by Google Ventures, the company offers a platform that is easy to use and has some of the best health tests on the market.
-The company also offers ancestry testing that is comprehensive and very accurate, with over 2,000 global ethnic regions it can connect your DNA to and many other ancestry tools.
+The company also offers ancestry testing that is comprehensive and very accurate, with over 2,000 global ethnic regions it can connect your DNA to many other ancestry tools.

-By contrast, Ancestry had been around for decades before genetic testing was even possible.
+By contrast, Ancestry had existed for decades before genetic testing was even possible.
 Specializing in genealogy, the company builds databases of historical records and allows users to build comprehensive family trees that utilize information found in historical records and personal documentation.
-Though they entered the game later than 23andMe, Ancestry was able to leverage their pre-existing users into a DNA database that now far surpasses 23andMe - with 18+ million users!
+Though they entered the game later than 23andMe, Ancestry could leverage their pre-existing users into a DNA database that now far surpasses 23andMe - with 18+ million users!

 While both companies now offer both health and ancestry DNA tests, there are a few important differences between their products.

 23andMe’s Ancestry + Traits Kit ($99)

-23andMe has one of the largest reference populations of any genetic DNA testing company, due to their 10+ million user database.
+23andMe has one of the largest reference populations of any genetic DNA testing company, due to its 10+ million user database.
 These reference populations allow the company to narrow down your ancestry composition to any one of over 2,000 ethnic regions around the globe.
-Besides Ancestry, this is much more specificity than any of the smaller DNA testing companies can offer.
+Besides Ancestry, this is much more specific than any of the smaller DNA testing companies can offer.